Csjg2002/Chirophobia/README.md

 Chirophobia is a PSX FPS survival horror game inspired by horror greats like Silent Hill, Resident Evil, Cry Of Fear, Afraid Of Monsters & Lost In Vivo.

+It was made for the 32 Bit Game Jam 2022 hosted on Itch.Io

 <br />

 <h2>In-game Screenshots:</h2>